 Almost two thirds of new HIV infections in 2017 were in Egypt, the Islamic Republic of Iran and Sudan.3

-Routes of transmission in this region vary between countries.
-For example, in Iran and Libya, HIV transmission occurs primarily between people who inject drugs (PWID) and their networks of sexual partners.
-By comparison, sex work is thought to be behind the spread of HIV in countries such as Djibouti, South Sudan and parts of Somalia.4
+Common routes of transmission in this region vary between countries.
+In Iran, Libya and Morocco, for example, there is a much higher prevalence of HIV transmission between people who inject drugs (also referred to as PWID) and their networks of sexual partners.
+By comparison, sex work is thought to be behind the spread of HIV in countries such as Djibouti and parts of Somalia.4

-Despite substantial progress in the understanding of the global HIV epidemic in recent years, knowledge of this region's epidemic is comparatively limited and is often perceived as a ‘black hole’ in terms of HIV and AIDS data.2 One study showed that only 4 of the 23 MENA countries assessed had effective HIV surveillance systems enabling them to track their epidemics.3
+Although substantial progress has been made in the understanding of the global HIV epidemic in recent years, knowledge of this region's epidemic is comparatively limited and is often perceived as a ‘black hole’ in terms of HIV and AIDS data.5 One study showed that only four of the 23 MENA countries assessed had effective HIV surveillance systems enabling them to track their epidemics.6

 However, by the early 1990s, a new pattern of transmission had emerged among certain groups.